thephpleague/url/4.0/uri/scheme-registration.md

 # Scheme registration system

-An URI is always associated to a scheme and optionnally to a port.
-To enable validating an URI a scheme registration system is used by the `League\Uri\Uri` object.
+An URI is always associated to a scheme and optionally to a port.
+To validate an URI against its scheme and port property a registration system is used by the `League\Uri\Uri` object.
 This system enables you to extend, restrict or change the supported schemes used by the object.
 The system is controlled through the use of the `League\Uri\Scheme\Registry` class.
 Once instantiated, this immutable value object can help you:

 extend the registry scheme list.